Teaching Excellence Framework (TEF)

 Participating higher education providers receive a gold, silver or bronze award reflecting the excellence of their teaching, learning environment and student outcomes.
 The awards cover undergraduate teaching.

 The Government introduced the TEF in 2016 as a trial year, from which lessons will be learned for future years.
 The results were first published in June 2017.
-Further information is available on the Higher Education Funding Council for England (HEFCE).
+Further information is available on the Higher Education Funding Council for England (HEFCE) website.